CakeML/pure/README.md

 files.

-### Examining and compiling programs
+### Examining, compiling, and benchmarking programs

-The [`examples`](examples) directory contains sample programs which reviewers can examine and compile.
+The [`examples`](examples) directory contains sample programs which readers can examine, compile, and benchmark.
 The file [`syntax.hs`](examples/syntax.hs) file contains a near-exhaustive demonstration of PureLang's concrete syntax.
 The other `.hs` files are non-trivial programs written in PureLang.

 #### Compiling sample programs using PureCake